 “In the next few days, we will be coming upon our 5th anniversary of A Realm Reborn.
 The reason we’ve made it this far in the past five years, is a dedicated community, as well as a media that has always written kindly about us.
 We couldn’t have made it without that, so thank you very much!
 From a developer POV though we see this anniversary as merely as a point in a much longer journey.
 So we will continue dedicating our time to make more of the great stories, the great music, etc. But that’s enough from us, let’s get into your questions!”

-“We focus a lot on the fact that it is the fifth anniversary, since the number five is so cool!” starts Yoshida.
-As usual the game will have an anniversary event for the players in-game.
+“We focus a lot on the fact that it is the fifth anniversary since the number five is so cool!” starts Yoshida.
+As usual, the game will have an anniversary event for the players in-game.
 The team is also cooperating with others outside of the company, in order to make for example a bracelet to celebrate.
-There’s also being arranged a FFXIV orchestra in Dortmund.
-For the third time there will also be a fan festival, later this year.
+There’s also being arranged an FFXIV orchestra in Dortmund.
+For the third time, there will also be a fan festival, later this year.

 What is your vision of the MMO genre in general?

 “What makes a great MMO for me, is “Do you want to return to that game or not”.
 That’s the most important thing” continues Yoshida.
-For this we were told that a strong community is the base for a success.
+For this, we were told that a strong community is a base for success.
 Obviously combined with a good game, with good gameplay.
-In addition the game needs to be updated at a regular basis, to keep players interested.
+In addition, the game needs to be updated on a regular basis, to keep players interested.
 Finally, you have to make a world people feel belonging to.

-A good MMO is game that makes players come back to play everyday, what do you think FFXIV has for those players and for those who never play? (question from Gamereactor)
+A good MMO is a game that makes players come back to play every day, what do you think FFXIV has for those players and for those who never play? (question from Gamereactor)

 “If we had the answer to that, no MMO would ever fail again.
 So that’s a good question, indeed” says Yoshida.